mhorpheus/test/DFIR-Hotline.md

 1. Ensure that Resilient ticket contains all information already collected.
 2. Identify on-call representative of next Geography who will be picking up the incident to hand over.
 3. Reach out to identified person to brief him/her that there is a need for an incident hand over.
 This should be done using `ir-hotline` slack channel or directly contacting the person.
 Provide necessary information such as:
-a.
-Resilient ticket number.
+	- Resilient ticket number.
-b.
-Case background.
+	- Case background.
-c.
-Clients's expectations.
+	- Clients's expectations.
-d.
-Next steps to be performed by person taking it over.
+	- Next steps to be performed by person taking it over.
-e.
-If applicable, reference to related discussion on `ir-triage-scoping-ic`  Slack channel.
+	- If applicable, reference to related discussion on `ir-triage-scoping-ic`  Slack channel.
 4. Ensure that person taking over an incident acknowledges it and is comfortable with all information provided.
 5. Update Resilient “Members” tab -> “Owner/Account manager field” with name of person taking over an incident.